-It was inscribed by UNESCO as a World Heritage Site in 2004.
-The heritage site is studded with prehistoric (chalcolithic) sites, a hill fortress of an early Hindu capital, and remains of the 16th-century capital of the state of Gujarat.
-The site also includes, other vestiges, fortifications, palaces, Jain and Hindu temples, mosques, residential precincts, agricultural structures and water installations ...
+Among the prominent heritage sites near Ahmedabad, it was inscribed by UNESCO as a World Heritage Site in 2004.
+The heritage site is studded with prehistoric (chalcolithic) sites, a hill fortress of the early Hindu capital, ...

 At a distance of 62 km from Vadodara, Nilkanthdham Swaminarayan Temple is a beautiful Hindu temple located at Poicha Village in Gujarat.
 Situated on the banks of the Narmada River, it is one of the amazing temples in Gujarat and among the popular places to visit near Vadodara.